adam-mcdaniel/blog/content/pages/about/index.md

 I started college at the University of Tennessee in fall of 2020, and graduated with my Bachelor's degree in December of 2022.
 Currently I'm a graduate student pursuing a Master's degree.

-## Linguistics

-I'm very interested in how languages are related to one another: it's fascinating to me how languages evolve.
-I'm also interested in constructed languages, like [Toki Pona](https://en.wikipedia.org/wiki/Toki_Pona).
-It's fun to assign spoken languages to different programming languages as well: Java is certainly Vulgar Latin, JavaScript is English, x86 is a Pidgin, and C is Classical Latin.
-Additionally, I'm proficient enough in Spanish to enjoy books, shows, podcasts, and movies in the language.
-I try to practice Spanish at least an hour a day listening to Spanish content in some form or another.

 ## Music

 I've played guitar since 2016, and I play often.
 I love the Beatles, the Rolling Stones, Pink Floyd, Jimi Hendrix, Bob Dylan, the Temptations, and Aphrodite's Child.
 Anything somewhat bluesy or psychedelic is right up my alley.
 In particular, [666 by Aphrodite's Child](https://open.spotify.com/album/2lWDphDAlgk8PNdODreJwv?si=_SmyNGqiRyyl6ib1HxcKoA) has likely been my favorite album throughout the past year.